 Establishment and Operation of Private Tertiary Education Institutions

-In order to establish and operate a Private Institution of Tertiary Education in the Republic of Cyprus, individuals and legal entities need to obtain a Licence for the operation of such an establishment from the Minister of Education, Culture, Sports and Youth.
+In order to establish and operate a Private Institution of Tertiary Education in the Republic of Cyprus, individuals and legal entities need to obtain a Licence for the operation of such an establishment from the Minister of Education, Sport and Youth.

 The term “institution of tertiary education” means an educational institution in which: (a) individuals admitted are only those who have graduated from a six-year school of secondary education or who possess another equivalent qualification. (b) the programmes of study at the institution have at least one academic year of full attendance or, in the case of part-time attendance, a duration equivalent to a full academic year and lead to academic or professional qualifications higher than those awarded by the schools of secondary education.